Ultrastrong time-dependent light-matter interactions are gauge-relative: Toy model

 In the dipole approximated Hamiltonian of Eq.~(\ref{hamalph}) the fields are evaluated at the dipolar position ${\bf 0}$.
 The Hamiltonian can therefore be expressed entirely in terms of the cavity variables $A={\bm \varepsilon}\cdot {\bf A}_{\rm T}({\bf 0})$ and $\Pi={\bm \varepsilon}\cdot {\bf \Pi}({\bf 0})$.
 According to Eqs.~(\ref{consm}) and (\ref{consm2}), the commutator of these variables is $[A, \Pi]=i/ v$.
 Comparing this commutator, or the commutator in Eq.~(\ref{tcom2}), with Eq.~(\ref{comtot}), reveals that the transverse delta-function is given within the single-mode approximation by

 It follows that the polarisation self-energy term in the Hamiltonian becomes within the EDA and single-mode approximations

-The dipole and single-mode approximations have no baring on gauge invariance/non-invariance, because whether they are performed or not, the Hamiltonians $H^\alpha(t)$ are equivalent if and only if ${\dot \mu}=0$.
+The dipole and single-mode approximations have no bearing on gauge invariance or non-invariance, because whether they are performed or not, the Hamiltonians $H^\alpha(t)$ are equivalent if and only if ${\dot \mu}=0$.
 The approximations are used here to enable a simple and transparent example.

 Material bosonic ladder operators can be defined as $b =\sqrt{1/2m\omega_m} (m \omega_m r +ip)$ with $[b,b^\dagger]=1$.
-The Hamiltonian in Eq. (\ref{hamalph}) can now be written
+The Hamiltonian in Eq.~(\ref{hamalph}) can now be written

 where $H_0=\omega(a^\dagger a+1/2)+\omega_m(b^\dagger b +1/2)$ and